By John Ogwyn

 Is the Hebrew calendar valid for the Church today?
 Absolutely!
 It adheres to the revealed guidelines of Scripture, was proclaimed by authorities accepted by Jesus Christ Himself and was kept by the Church of God from the beginning.
 For what more could we ask?

 Ogwyn J. The Hebrew Calendar Parts 1 & 2.
-Living Church News, 2000, used at cogwriter.com by permission.
+LCN, 2000, used at cogwriter.com by permission.

 Back to home page